 Read the original documents — every claim on this site is sourced.

-These are the procedural review request packages delivered to elected officials and the press on May 5, 2026, plus the Pima County floodplain determination.
-The full archive — hearing audio, transcripts, EXIF-locked photographs, the side-by-side code diff, the records request — is available on request.
+These are the procedural-review materials provided to elected officials and the press across May 5–15, 2026, together with the Pima County floodplain determination.
+The full archive — hearing audio, transcripts, EXIF-locked photographs, the side-by-side machine diff, the cryptographic capture of the Municode publication, the personnel-access and audit-log records sought through the public-records requests — is available on request.

 Memo · 5 pages